yueying-teng/super-resolution/README.md

 This repo contains the code to carry out the following experimentations:

 - EDSR model trained with L1 loss produces better results(measured by SSIM) than that trained with L2 loss.
-- EDSR model finetuned with perceptual loss and MAE produces results that are more visually pleasing, though their SSIM is lower.
+- EDSR model finetuned with a mixture of perceptual loss and MAE loss produces results with lower SSIMs but are more visually pleasing.

 ### Data